 I was convener of the Charmless Three-Body Hadronic B Decays Analysis Working Group from February 2007 to September 2009.

 I also served as a member of the Speakers Bureau from October 2012 to April 2014.

-I teach a graduate course on Sofware Development with C++ in conjunction with my colleague Ben Morgan and colleagues at the University of Birmingham.
+I teach a graduate course on Sofware Development with C++ in conjunction with my colleague Ben Morgan and colleagues at the University of Birmingham and University of Bristol.

 The resources for this course can be found here.
-In recent years the course has been rewritten to incorporate the more recent C++11 and C++14 standards and to include the git version control system and cmake build tool.
+In recent years the course has been rewritten to incorporate the more recent C++11, C++14, and C++17 standards and to include the git version control system, the CMake build tool, the Catch2 unit testing framework, and the Doxygen documentation generation tool.